Contact & FAQ

 (only available for CJSM email account holders via their CJSM email account- users outside of this system are unable to use this email address)

 Note that all instructions including for appeals are only undertaken via a solicitor, direct access barrister, law centre or corporate legal department.
-SRC does not accept direct instructions from members of the public due to case complexities and the expert witness rules.
-In such an instance, please provide SRC's contact details to your legal team.
+SRC does not accept direct instructions from members of the public (including Litigants in Person or McKenzies Friends) due to case complexities and the expert witness rules.
+In such an instance, Sam would be grateful if you do not contact SRC directly, and instead please provide SRC's contact details to your legal team (see the further reasoning for this below in the FAQ).

 Frequently Asked Questions

-The following FAQ may help you to determining if SRC may be able to assist you (click on the drop-down arrows), and also what information you may need to provide.
-Alternatively, please contact SRC for free assistance and guidance bespoke to your case.
+The following FAQ may assist you to determine if SRC is suitable for your case (click on the drop-down arrows), details about data use/disclosure and also provide links to what information to provide when initially contacting/instructing SRC.
+Alternatively, please contact SRC for free initial assistance and guidance bespoke to your matter.

 • Do you accept Legal Aid?
-What are your fees?
+What are your fees and Arrangements?

-Yes.
-SRC accepts Legal Aid Agency (LAA) funded cases.
-Sam will provide you with a fully costed and detailed estimate at the allowable hourly rates.
+For cases in England/Wales and Northern Ireland and UK /British Overseas Territories SRC accepts Legal Aid Agency (LAA)/Legal Services Agency (LSA) funded cases.
+Sam will provide you with a fully costed and detailed estimate at the allowable Legally Aided hourly rates.
+Apologies, however, SRC does not accept Legal Aid funded cases within Ireland or Scotland.
+Such cases are only undertaken with private funding.

-SRC also accepts private paying clients and other funding (e.g. via insurance/Police federation/CPS) via an instructing solicitor.
-Due to strict expert rules relating to fees, SRC does not accept direct payments from the public.
+SRC for all cases accepts private paying clients and other direct funding (e.g. via insurance/Police federation/CPS) via an instructing solicitor (instructing via a legal practice).
+Due to strict expert rules and other legal requirements relating to fees, SRC does not accept direct payments from the public or other intermediaries.
+SRC does not sub-contract and does not accept payment of fee or otherwise via an agency.

 • Do you accept instructions from the public/LIPs?